The 1098-T Form

 The address shown on Form 1098-T is irrelevant for IRS income tax filing purposes.
 The single most important information on the form is your Social Security Number.
 Please call 508-286-8232 if the SSN on your 1098-T is incorrect.

-If you did not receive a 1098-T due to a change of address, or you misplaced the form, you can request a duplicate by emailing email@example.com from your Wheaton email address.
+If you did not receive a 1098-T please contact Student Financial Services at email@example.com from your Wheaton email address.

 Obtaining an itemized listing of financial activity on your 1098-T form

-The Wheaton College Federal Identification Number is 002227.
-This number can also be found on the 1098-T form in the middle left section.
+This number can be found on the 1098-T form in the middle left section.

 If you have additional questions/concerns you can reach us